-least overall environmental effect.
+The No Action Alternative would not involve major construction or new right-of-way acquisition.
+It would continue to have stormwater and air quality effects, but would have the least overall environmental effect.
 However, the narrow roadway, roadway curvature and steep grades would still not meet AASHTO standards.
-It would ascend Reisenauer Hill at an approximately 4.3 percent grade and descend at an approximately six percent grade.
-With the projected increase in traffic volume the total crashes for the No Action Alternative is estimated to be 27.4 accidents in the year 2017 and 642.5 total crashes from 2017 through 2036.
+With the projected increase in traffic volume the crash rate for the No Action Alternative is estimated to be 24.8 accidents per year by 2017.
 The No Action Alternative would have a LOS D by 2037 and would be substantially more congested than existing conditions.
 The No Action Alternative would have the worst safety and LOS compared to any of the alternatives and would not meet the project purpose and need.

-Modified W-4
+W-4

-After the DEIS was published, the W-4 Alternative centerline was shifted approximately 120 ft east to avoid a historic farmstead and Section 4(f) resource and is now presented in this FEIS as the Modified W-4 Alternative.
-It would be aligned west of existing US-95.
-This alternative is 6.65 miles long transitioning to a four-lane with center turn lane, curb, gutter and sidewalk for the last 0.3 miles at the northern end of the project.
-2.91 miles of the existing US-95 may be turned over to the NLHD.
-The Modified W-4 would ascend Reisenauer Hill at an approximately 3.5 percent grade and descend at an approximately 4.9 percent grade.
-It would impact fewer residences than the E-2 Alternative and would avoid business impacts and potential business impacts.
-It would impact the same number of hazardous material sites as the E-2 Alternative.
-It would use the greatest amount of total right-of-way and would result in the greatest number of tributary crossings.
-Modified W-4 would not affect potential long-eared myotis, northern alligator lizard and pygmy nuthatch habitat associated with ponderosa pine stands near the base of Paradise Ridge.
+W-4 would be aligned west of existing US-95.
+This alternative is 6.69 miles long transitioning to a four-lane with center turn lane, curb, gutter and sidewalk for the last 0.3 miles at the northern end of the project.
+W-4 would have the least effect to residences and similar effects as E-2 to hazardous materials.
+It would require the greatest amount of new right-of-way and would result in the greatest effects to floodplains, cultural/Section 4(f) resources, and the greatest number of tributary crossings.
+W-4 would not affect businesses or potential long-eared myotis, northern alligator lizard and pygmy nuthatch habitat associated with ponderosa pine stands near the base of Paradise Ridge.

 The C-3 alignment would run closest to the current highway near the center of the corridor.
 This alternative is 5.94 miles long transitioning to a four-lane with center turn lane, curb, gutter and sidewalk for the last 1.42 miles at the northern end of the project.
-2.71 miles of the existing US-95 may be turned over to the NLHD.
-C-3 would ascend Reisenauer Hill at an approximately 3.4 percent grade and descend at an approximately 4.8 percent grade.
 It would have the highest crash rate of the Action Alternatives.
-It would require the least amount of new right-of-way compared to Modified W-4 and E-2 because it would utilize more of the existing roadway.
-C-3 would potentially impact up to eight businesses, would encroach on the greatest number of hazardous material sites, and have the greatest impacts to floodplains.
-It would have the longest urban section but would still operate at a LOS A; however, C-3 would have the least wetland and wildlife species effects.
+It would require the least amount of new right-of-way compared to W-4 and E-2 because it would utilize some of the existing roadway.
+C-3 would have the greatest adverse effect to residences, businesses, and would encroach on the greatest number of hazardous material sites.
+It would have the longest urban section that would operate at a LOS B. However, C-3 would have the least wetland and wildlife species effects.
 Similar to E-2, C-3 would have the fewest tributary crossings but would affect three times more linear feet of tributary channel compared to the E-2 Alternative.
+Also, similar to E-2, C-3 would avoid cultural/Section 4(f) resource effects.